Ian-YJX/better_fastlio2/README.md

 | extrinsic_R | 雷达到IMU旋转外参 | - |
 |  |  |  |

 The data structure in "priorDir" is similar to the result of lio mapping.
-Please do not open i-kdtree recontruction, loop closure detection or dynamic removal during online relocalization.
+Please do not open i-kdtree reconstruction, loop closure detection or dynamic removal during online relocalization.
 You can set the manual pose in rviz by button [2D Pose Estimation]().
 You can finally get the relocalization poses.txt and time.txt.

 1) Here we list some important functions in include/online-relo/pose_estimator.cpp as follows: